WangYH-BUPT/DAIRstega/README.md

 - ***Secret length***: 11 bits
 - ***BERTscore***: 99.48

-## Thanks again to the editor and professional reviewers of *"Applied Soft computing"* for providing valuable comments on our paper!
+## Thanks again to the editor and professional reviewers of *"Applied Soft Computing"* for providing valuable comments on our paper!

 <img src=https://github.com/WangYH-BUPT/DAIRstega/blob/master/figs/2.jpg width=20% />